slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On stress and health

 <!--
+> *"Everything that makes you weak, physically, intellectually, and spiritually, reject as poison."
+-- Swami Vivekananda*
+> *"The wise man accepts his pain, endures it, but does not add to it."
+-- Marcus Aurelius*
+- exercise is a celebration of what your body can do not a punishment for what you ate
+> *"The soul is healed by being with children."
+-- Fyodor Dostoyevski*
 - stress is who you think you should be. peace is who you are.
 - there's nothing more therapeutic than action.
 - life hack: when in bed meditate. either you'll have a deep meditation or fall asleep. victory either way. -- naval